 Cardinal Ippolito Aldobrandini was elected pope on January 30, 1592 after a short conclave.
 His three predecessors (Urban VII, Gregory XIV and Innocent IX) had been in power for a total of one year and 25 days.
-The cardinals' choice fell on the rather young Ippolito Aldobrandini (he was then 56) to assure to the church a lasting leadership.
-His pontificate lasted more than 13 years (the pope died on March 5, 1605).
-The pope was of Florentine descent, the Aldobrandini being one of the most influential families of Florence.
+The cardinals' choice fell on the rather young Ippolito Aldobrandini (he was then 56) to assure a lasting leadership to the Church.
+His pontificate lasted more than 13 years (the Pope died on March 5, 1605).
+The Pope was of Florentine descent, the Aldobrandini being one of the most influential families of Florence.
 His coat of arms shows a stripe with merlons on both sides and six stars.
 The colours are gold on blue.
 The background of this page shows the coat of arms in a mosaic in Cappella Aldobrandini in S. Maria sopra Minerva in Rome.
-The main events of Clement VIII's pontificate are summarized in a large inscription in the front of Palazzo Senatorio in Campidoglio completed for the pope by Giacomo della Porta.

 Inscription celebrating Clement VIII's main achievements in Palazzo Senatorio in Campidoglio

-The main success of the pope (first point of the inscription) was the decision of King Henry IV to embrace the Catholic faith putting an end to the religious wars in France.
-To celebrate the event Clement VIII erected a little monument (a cannon topped by a cross) in S. Maria Maggiore.
-The second point of the inscription mentions the efforts made by the pope to support resistance to the Turks in Hungary (Pannoniam in the inscription): he sent money and troops in 1595, 1598 and 1601; his nephew Gian Francesco Aldobrandini died in the battle of Varadino in 1601.
-The third achievement mentioned in the inscription relates to the acceptance of the papal prerogatives by the Egyptian Coptic Church and by the Ruthenian (of today's Ukraine) Church which since then has been called Uniate (united) as it acknowledges the papal supremacy but it retains its own liturgy.
+The main success of the Pope (first point of the inscription) was the decision by King Henry IV to embrace the Catholic faith putting an end to the religious wars in France.
+To celebrate the event Clement VIII erected a little monument (a cannon topped by a cross).
+The second point of the inscription mentions the efforts made by the Pope to support resistance to the Turks in Hungary (Pannoniam in the inscription): he sent money and troops in 1595, 1598 and 1601; his nephew Gian Francesco Aldobrandini died in the battle of Varadino in 1601.
+The third achievement mentioned in the inscription relates to the acceptance of the papal prerogatives by the Egyptian Coptic Church and by the Ruthenian (of today's Ukraine) Church which since then has been called Uniate (united) as it acknowledges the papal supremacy, but it retains its own liturgy.
 A fourth event quoted in the inscription is the peaceful acquisition of Ferrara.

 The acquisition of Ferrara is celebrated in more detail in an inscription at the entrance of Rocca di Spoleto.
 We learn that the conflict (which arose following the death without direct heirs of the Duke of Ferrara, Alfonso II d'Este) was close to turning into a war when eventually an agreement was reached with the pretender Cesare d'Este who retained control of Modena and Reggio, but ceded Ferrara to Clement VIII.
-The pope had the support of Henry IV of France who threatened to send his troops.
-The pontificate of Clement VIII was not always a path strewn with roses: on Christmas Night 1598 an exceptional flood of the Tiber covered most of Rome: the water reached Piazza di Spagna (and the fountain of la Barcaccia - the ugly boat is most likely a reminder of the event) and its pressure was such that the new bridge built by Gregory XIII collapsed.
-The level reached by the river is marked by a hand and an inscription near Ospedale di S. Spirito.
-The memory of Clement VIII is marred by two sentences where notwithstanding his name he showed no mercy: in 1599 he endorsed the death sentence of Beatrice Cenci a young woman who had instigated the murder of her father Francesco, a brute; in 1600 he sent to the stake in Campo de' Fiori the philosopher Giordano Bruno.
+The Pope had the support of Henry IV of France who threatened to send his troops.
+The pontificate of Clement VIII was not always a path strewn with roses: on Christmas Night 1598 an exceptional flood of the Tiber covered most of Rome: the water reached Piazza di Spagna (and the fountain of la Barcaccia - the ugly boat is most likely a reminder of the event) and its pressure was such that the new bridge built by Pope Gregory XIII collapsed.
+The level reached by the river is marked by a hand and an inscription near Spedale di S. Spirito.
+The memory of Clement VIII is marred by two sentences where notwithstanding his name he showed no mercy: in 1599 he endorsed the death sentence of Beatrice Cenci, a young woman who had instigated the murder of her father Francesco, a brute; in 1600 he sent to the stake Giordano Bruno, a Dominican monk.

 Clement VIII concentrated his efforts in Rome for the 1600 Holy Year and there is little evidence of public works promoted by him in the provinces of the Papal State.
 A notable exception is the entrance of the church belonging to the Compagnia dell'Orazione e della Buona Morte in Piazza Piccinino in Perugia.
 The entrance looks like a wall gate and it has a large inscription.